SSoelvsten/ShoutcastUtilities/README.md

 # Shoutcast Utilities
 These are a collection of programs I've made to make the running of a stream a little less cumbersome.
 Currently it only consists of two programs and also a subservice.
-Many thanks to Kristian 'Yurippe' for his massive amount of help - especially for his implementation of a proper configuration file.
+Many thanks to Kristian 'Yurippe' for his massive amount of help.

 ## Global shortcuts
 By using JNativeHook a keylogger is implemented, which reacts to certain key-combinations.
 This way you can interact with the software without having to actually defocus the game!